As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Toppings: Top oats with fresh fruit such as berries, bananas, oranges, pears, or apples.
-You could also add chocolate chips, honey, shredded coconut, more spices, icing, dried cranberries, rushed gingerbread cookies, and sprinkles (fun for a birthday breakfast!).
+You could also add chocolate chips, honey, shredded coconut, more spices, icing, dried cranberries, hemp hearts, chia seeds, crushed gingerbread cookies, Greek yogurt, and sprinkles (fun for a birthday breakfast!).

 More Flavor: If you want to add extra flavor, add a little more of each spice and molasses.

 I like to double this recipe for leftovers!
 I love breakfast that will last me a few days during the week- it makes mornings extra easy and convenient.
 This oatmeal will be just as good and creamy the next morning.

 To-store: After you make the oatmeal, place any leftovers in an airtight container and when you are ready add to a microwavable safe bowl and add a splash of milk.
 Stir and heat for 30-60 seconds (depending on your microwave).
 This oatmeal will be good for up to a week in the refrigerator.

 To-freeze: Place cooked and cooled oatmeal in an airtight container and store in the freezer for up to 3 months.
 Place on the counter to thaw for a few hours or leave in the refrigerator overnight.
 Warm oatmeal in the microwave.

 Old-Fashioned oats: These oats are the least processed.
 After steel cut oats get rolled into flat flakes, you get these old-fashioned oats.
 Cooking time is 4-5 minutes.